wlqiu0420/wlqiu0420/README.md

 - Published in journals such as:

 - Xiangcheng Zheng, **Wenlin Qiu**, Martin Stynes.
-Analysis and approximation of a weakly singular Volterra integral equation with nonlinear exponent. _SIAM Journal on Numerical Analysis_, 待刊 2026.
+Analysis and approximation of a weakly singular Volterra integral equation with nonlinear exponent. _SIAM Journal on Numerical Analysis_, (2026).
-- Mengmeng Liu, Jie Ma, **Wenlin Qiu** (共同一作) and Xiangcheng Zheng.
-Multiscale solution decomposition of nonlocal-in-time problems with application in numerical computation. _SIAM Journal on Multiscale Modeling & Simulation_, 待刊 (2026).
+- Mengmeng Liu#, Jie Ma, **Wenlin Qiu**# and Xiangcheng Zheng.
+Multiscale solution decomposition of nonlocal-in-time problems with application in numerical computation. _SIAM Journal on Multiscale Modeling & Simulation_, (2026).
 - Xiangyi Peng, Lisen Ding and **Wenlin Qiu***.
 An Efficient Space-Time Two-Grid Compact Difference Scheme for the Two-Dimensional Viscous Burgers' Equation. _Applied Numerical Mathematics_, 225 (2026) 87–110.
 - Hao Zhang, Kexin Li* and **Wenlin Qiu***.
 Spatial two-grid compact difference scheme for two-dimensional nonlinear diffusion-wave equations with variable exponent. _Communications in Nonlinear Science and Numerical Simulation_, 163 (2026) 110592.
 - **Wenlin Qiu**, Tao Guo, Yiqun Li, Xu Guo and Xiangcheng Zheng.
 A multiscale Abel kernel and application in viscoelastic problem. _Communications in Mathematical Sciences_, 24 (2026) 2047-2067.